 Aromatic - Spicy - Expressive

 What resulted was genuinely surprising – a wine with intense, yet pure aromatics.
 A wholesomeness that contrasts the lean fruit seen in the Alluvium.
 A completely different wine – in almost every way.
-More surprising was the lack of oxidative characters…and we’re still trying to figure that one out.
-Nevertheless, it’s a project that took us by surprise and facilitated further acquisition of multiple terracotta fermenters.
 Clean and high-toned marzipan, marmalade, dried orange rind, herbal notes of eucalypt and fennel.
 The phenolic grip provides an interesting interplay of texture and waxiness to the crisp acidity.
-Only 120 bottles in existence, it’s a rare, curious – and pleasing wine.
+Only 400 bottles in existence, it’s a rare, curious – and pleasing wine.